yy23505/rmpp-eportfolio-essex/units/collaborative-discussion-2-accuracy-of-information.md

 Legally, providing misleading nutritional claims could breach regulations such as the **UK Consumer Protection from Unfair Trading Regulations (2008)** and the **EU General Food Law Regulation (EC No. 178/2002)**, which emphasise public safety and accurate product information.

-If Abi suspects the manufacturer may publish only the favourable results, he could ensure transparency by including a detailed methodology and limitations section, reporting to an ethics committee, or seeking whistleblowing protection under the **Public Interest Disclosure Act 1998** (Lewis, 2021).
+If Abi suspects the manufacturer may publish only the favourable results, Abi could ensure transparency by including a detailed methodology and limitations section, reporting to an ethics committee, or seeking whistleblowing protection under the **Public Interest Disclosure Act 1998** (Lewis, 2021).

-Ultimately, Abi’s responsibility extends beyond data analysis — he must prevent misuse of findings and uphold public trust in scientific research.
+Ultimately, Abi’s responsibility extends beyond data analysis — Abi must prevent misuse of findings and uphold public trust in scientific research.

 ---